GPL2594/Resume_CodeSamples/README.md

 3) MATLAB simulation on disease spread based on mathematical model, completed as a final project in Mathematical Biology Course at UMass 2010.
 First screen gives options to adjust all parameters or use default settings, followed by visualization of disease spread on a color-coded square grid representing a population, and then finally graphs summarizing data

 4) R Sample Code: its purpose is to merge two CSV files, with one file contains SSN, and the other contains only the last 4 of SSN.
 CSV files are not included here, but any two CSV files with the documented specifications should be OK to merge.

+5) Some Math & CS review notes written in LaTeX